medaminedev66/budget-app/README.md

-# Recipe App
+# Budget App

-> The Budget app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> The Budget app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 <img src="./app/assets/images/Pixel-1.png" alt="drawing" width="360px"/>  <img src="./app/assets/images/Pixel.png" alt="drawing" width="360px"/>
 ## Built With